HomeMy WebLinkAbout1947-12-18 PLANNING BOARD MEETING

 be of benefit to the suburban communities served by the

-Turnpike by avoiding present congested in -town areas.
+Turnpike by avoiding present congested in-town areas.

 The Board has been requested during the year to

-make recommendations, or haaevoluntarily reported, on
+make recommendations, or has voluntarily reported, on

-' numerous subjects, among which are: rapid transit,
+numerous subjects, among which are: rapid transit,

 a national cemetery, street names, bus route petitions,